dsestero/jboss/REFERENCE.md

 * [`jboss::instance_12::lib::oracle::install`](#jbossinstance_12liboracleinstall): Utility define to copy to a specified WildFly-12.0.0 instance the Oracle driver jar module.
 Creates the Oracle module into the specified ins
 * [`jboss::instance_12::lib::oraclexa::install`](#jbossinstance_12liboraclexainstall): Utility define to copy to a specified WildFly-12.0.0 instance the OracleXA driver jar module.
 Notice: the oracle driver jar contains both cla
 * [`jboss::instance_12::lib::postgresql::install`](#jbossinstance_12libpostgresqlinstall): Utility define to copy to a specified WildFly-12.0.0 instance the postgresql driver jar module.
 Creates the postgresql module into the speci
-* [`jboss::instance_12::lib::postgresqlxa::install`](#jbossinstance_12libpostgresqlxainstall): Utility define to copy to a specified WildFly-12.0.0 instance the postgresql driver jar module.
-Creates the postgresql module into the speci
 * [`jboss::instance_12::lib::sqlserver::install`](#jbossinstance_12libsqlserverinstall): Utility define to copy to a specified WildFly-12.0.0 instance the sqlserver driver jar module.
 Creates the sqlserver module into the specifi
 * [`jboss::instance_12::postconfig`](#jbossinstance_12postconfig): Configures a running JBoss-12 instance via jboss-cli.
 It is intended to be called by jboss::instance_8.
 * [`jboss::instance_4`](#jbossinstance_4): Creates, configures and set up the service for a JBoss-4.0.5.GA instance, i.e. a server profile with all the configurations needed to use it